synthetic-corpus/udacity-meme-gen/README.md

 There are only two text files commit to this document.
 Both are found in the _data/miniquotes folder.

+>Note: This project works in Python 3.9 or later.
+Please test accordingly!

 ## Adding Media Content the Fast Way

 If you wish for a quick start, run: